rhiaro/questforbrothers/index.md

 "How can it be desert if there's water?
 Won't stuff grow?"

 "Stuff does in the city, yeah.
 They have to grow food.
 But it's just a fountain, like a giant natural spring.
 It turns into a small river and flows over the edge, into the Chasm.
-The peasants use the river to wash stuff, and there's an irrigation system from the fountain that takes water out to the farmlands."
+The palace workers use the river to wash stuff, and there's an irrigation system from the fountain that takes water... out... out to the farmlands."
+Jackann stuttered, trying to piece together an explanation that made sense from Suari's flowery writings.

 "How can there be farmlands in the desert?
-Peasants?
+Palace workers?
 She said that?
+Does she have servants!
 She really is uppity isn't she!"

 "You know what I mean.
 It's desert around the city.
 Nothing grows naturally, they have to plant it all and stuff."